Carolyn Tucker Halpern

 Ph.D., Professor, Maternal and Child Health

-Carolyn T Halpern is a developmental psychologist; her research aims to improve understanding of healthy sexual development and the implications of adolescent experiences for developmental and demographic processes into adulthood.
+Carolyn T Halpern is a developmental psychologist; her research aims to improve understanding of healthy sexual development across the lifecourse and the implications of adolescent experiences for developmental and demographic processes into adulthood.
 Much of her work focuses on the National Longitudinal Study of Adolescent to Adult Health (Add Health), for which she served as Deputy Director from 2006-2020.
 She is co-PI of the NICHD/NIMHD-funded study, “Sexual Orientation/Gender Identity, Socioeconomic Status, and Health across the Life Course,” that is collecting new economic and developmental data from sexual and gender minorities in the Add Health cohort.

-A developmental psychologist, Halpern aims to improve understanding of healthy sexual development and the implications of adolescent experiences for developmental and demographic processes into adulthood.
-Halpern has more than 30 years of research experience in the study of adolescent and young adult sexuality and reproductive health in both US and global settings, and more than 160 peer-reviewed publications on these topics.
+A developmental psychologist, Halpern aims to improve understanding of healthy sexual development across the lifecourse, and the implications of adolescent experiences for developmental and demographic processes into adulthood.
+Halpern has more than 30 years of research experience in the study of adolescent and young adult sexuality and reproductive health in both US and global settings, and more than 170 peer-reviewed publications on these topics.
 Halpern is the co-PI of a five-year NICHD/NIMHD-funded project ("Sexual Orientation/Gender Identity, Socioeconomic Status, and Health Across the Life Course") that obtained new interview data for sexual and gender minorities (and a matched comparison sample of cisgender heterosexuals) in the Add Health sample.
 The project captures information about sexual and gender identity development milestones and wealth accumulation.
 Despite the importance of SES to health, knowledge about factors that pattern resources and strains across sexual and gender minority groups is incomplete, largely because of the absence of appropriate and high quality data.
 This project will provide unique information about minorities who have been followed for more than 20 years, from adolescence into adulthood, and who were not originally selected into Add Health based on sexual orientation, gender identity, or gender expression.
 The project will test hypotheses derived from Minority Stress Theory to understand the implications of developmental and socioeconomic factors for mental health.